bitsongofficial/networks/bitsong-2b/upgrades/v0.24.0/guide.md

 sudo systemctl start bitsongd
 ```

-Cosmovisor will now perform the pre-upgrade scripts one reaching the coordinated halt height & prior to installing and resuming with the latest go-btisong version.
+Cosmovisor will now perform the pre-upgrade scripts once reaching the coordinated halt height & prior to installing and resuming with the latest go-btisong version.

 ### C. WITH CUSTOM COSMOVISOR: Fully-Automatic Upgrade Via Custom Cosmovisor
 >